Look Behind the Scenes of the $1.9B Washington State Convention Center Addition Puget Sound Business Journal, 9/15/2021

 A glass-enclosed stair along Pine Street positions the interior circulation patterns at the edge of the building, creating dramatic west-facing views to the Pike Place Market and Puget Sound, and broadcasting the energy of convention visitors.
-A broad street plaza at the corner of Pine and 9th Avenue collects the activity of local residents and visitors alike.
+A street plaza at the corner of Pine and 9th Avenue collects the activity of residents and visitors alike.
 The project’s contributions to the public realm are as massive as its scale, navigating a diverse mix of public-private intersections while catering to the next generation of convention delegates.